aframevr/aframe/docs/components/rotation.md

 examples: []
 ---

 The rotation component defines the orientation of an entity.
-It takes the roll (`x`), yaw (`y`), and roll (`z`) as three space-delimited numbers indicating degrees of rotation.
+It takes the pitch (`x`), yaw (`y`), and roll (`z`) as three space-delimited numbers indicating degrees of rotation.